susanxu3/BMI702/README.md

 # BMI702 - Rare Disease AI Scientist

-Given a patient's rare genetic variants (VCF), the system traces a path from **variant → affected cell type → disrupted gene/pathway → candidate drug**, producing ranked therapeutic hypotheses with mechanistic explanations.
+Given a rare disease, the AI scientist traces a path from **variant → affected cell type → disrupted gene/pathway → candidate drug**, producing ranked therapeutic hypotheses with mechanistic explanations.
 Most rare disease patients face a long diagnostic odyssey and limited treatment options.
 This project aims to accelerate the search for repurposable drugs by combining genomic analysis with AI reasoning.

 ## Workflow